Chapter 1:

 Yzara had hit the nail in the head.
 I barely managed to scratch one wolf.
 If all of them lunged at me at once, I’d get out of here as a burger patty.
 So then, if the knife couldn’t do anything, then what could?

-That’s when the light bulb shone in my mind.
+That’s when a light bulb shone in my mind.

 I had another thing on me—the Debuggun.
-I pointed it at one of the wolves.
+I pointed it at one of the wolves, using the Appraisal Mode.

 <Mob: Dire Wolf (Lv.
 25)